ipikuka/rehype-image-toolkit/README.md

 // Only height
 ![alt](image.png "> x480")

-// Both dimension, will go to the style attribute
+// Both dimension, other than px unit will go to the style attribute
 ![alt](image.png "> 50%x10rem")
 ```